-Aboriginal and Torres Strait Islander health worker: An Aboriginal and/or Torres Strait Islander person with a minimum qualification in the field of primary health-care work or clinical practice.
+Aboriginal and Torres Strait Islander health worker: A First Nations person with a minimum qualification in the field of primary health-care work or clinical practice.
 Aboriginal and Torres Strait Islander health practitioners are one speciality stream of health worker.
 Health workers liaise with patients, clients and visitors to hospitals and health clinics, and work as a team member to arrange, coordinate and provide health-care delivery in community health clinics.

 Aboriginal and Torres Strait Islander health practitioner: A person who has completed Certificate IV in Aboriginal and/or Torres Strait Islander Primary Health Care (Practice) and is registered with the Aboriginal and Torres Strait Islander Health Practice Board of Australia.
 The practitioner may undertake higher levels of clinical assessment and care within their agreed scope of practice.
 This role became nationally registered from 1 July 2012 under the National Registration and Accreditation Scheme for health professions.